jamespost/JTPAudio_InteractiveAudioSystem/Docs/Production/FeatureIdeas.md

   - Provide options to toggle the display on or off for different game modes or player preferences.
   - Ensure the system is lightweight and does not impact performance.
 - **Rationale:** Enhances player awareness and engagement by providing clear and accessible information about wave progression, encouraging strategic planning and immersion.

+## Modular Action System

+- **Description:** Develop a modular, data-driven system to define and execute actions that objects (e.g., weapons, abilities, environmental objects) can perform on other objects.
+This system should be highly extensible and designer-friendly, enabling the creation of complex and creative interactions without requiring extensive programming.

+- **Implementation:**
+  - Define an `ActionModule` data structure that encapsulates the logic, parameters, and triggers for an action (e.g., hit scan, area-of-effect damage, projectile spawning).
+  - Create a library of reusable `ActionModules` that can be assigned to objects via data assets (e.g., `WeaponData`, `AbilityData`).
+  - Allow chaining and composition of `ActionModules` to create complex behaviors (e.g., a bullet that spawns smaller bullets on impact).
+  - Provide a visual editor for designers to configure and link `ActionModules`, set priorities, and define conditions for execution.
+  - Integrate with the `EventManager` to trigger actions based on gameplay events (e.g., player input, collisions, timers).
+  - Integrate with the DynamicUISystem
+  - Ensure compatibility with existing systems like the state machine and object pooler for efficient execution and resource management.
+  - Allow for custom scripting hooks to extend or override `ActionModule` logic if needed.

+- **Rationale:** Provides a scalable and flexible foundation for implementing diverse and creative gameplay mechanics.
+Empowers designers to experiment with new ideas and iterate quickly without requiring custom code for each new feature.
+Encourages the creation of unique and engaging player experiences by enabling the rapid prototyping of novel interactions.